 - Do not lift anything heavier than 10-15 pounds until your doctor says it is alright.
 Do not do any activity that involves pushing or pulling. - You may take short walks inside or outside and you may go up and down stairs. - Do not push yourself too hard.
-Increase activity slowly. - If you are taking narcotic pain medication, do NOT drive or use machinery.
-These medications may make you drowsy. - If you have pain in your belly, moving around may help. - You should be able to start exercising regularly six weeks after surgery if your doctor says it is alright.
+Increase activity slowly. - If you are taking narcotic pain medication, do NOT drive or use machinery because these medications may make you drowsy. - If you have pain in your belly, moving around may help. - If you need to cough or sneeze, hold a pillow firmly over your belly for support. - You should be able to start exercising regularly six weeks after surgery if your doctor says it is alright.